 Cut the vertical pipes to whatever length you like.
 The ones pictured are cut at different lengths, from 2ft to 4ft, to show what they each look like.
 But you would usually cut all four to the same length.

-Drill 1-in diameter holes in the vertical pipes, evenly spaced.
+Drill 1-inch-diameter holes in the vertical pipes, evenly spaced.
 Insert the vertical pipes as shown.

 The photo on the right shows the finished system to give an idea of what you’re building.